rdacorporation/sharepoint-react-app-boilerplate/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test-coverage`

+Launches the test runner in coverage mode to generates and display code coverage.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>